 You Need To Call Now

 We know that these charges can seem daunting and that you may feel like you have no options.
 Please understand how important it is to secure a qualified attorney if you are facing murder or manslaughter charges.
-At the SMA Law Group, we believe everyone is innocent until proven otherwise and that they should be vigorously defended in court.
+At the SMT Legal, we believe everyone is innocent until proven otherwise and that they should be vigorously defended in court.